-It is appropriate to widen the scope of the mid-year revision of NHI drug prices as much as possible to reduce the national burden.
-Under such an approach, revisions are implemented for all categories of pharmaceuticals with a high pricing differential, such as new drugs, long-listed drugs, generics, and others.
-However, the annual revisions to NHI drug prices are occurring in an environment of rising manufacturing costs due to energy and raw material price increases, and this is creating management pressures and other problems for pharmaceutical manufacturers (including new drug and generic drug manufacturers).
+MHLW considers it appropriate to widen the scope of the mid-year revision of NHI drug prices as much as possible to reduce the national burden.
+Under this approach, revisions are applied across all categories of pharmaceuticals with a high pricing differential, such as new drugs, long-listed drugs, generics, and others.
+However, annual NHI drug price revisions-mostly downward-are taking place amid rising manufacturing costs driven by higher energy and raw material prices.
+This has placed financial and operational strain on pharmaceutical manufacturers, including both new drug and generic producers.
 Shared Research anticipates the impact of the annual NHI price revisions will be far-reaching, not limited to generic and brand drug manufacturers but also extending to pharmaceutical distribution-related companies and dispensing pharmacies.
-MHLW has also stated that it will continue to study the structure of the new system.
+Backed by opposition from pharmaceutical industry groups and other related organizations, MHLW has also stated it will continue to study the structure of the new system.